killet104034-tech/AITrainingCoach/replit.md

-# AI Powerlifting Training Program Generator
+# AI Training Program Generator

 ## Overview

-This is a Korean-language AI-powered powerlifting training program generator that creates personalized workout routines based on user surveys.
-The application collects detailed fitness information through a multi-step survey and uses OpenAI's API to generate customized powerlifting programs that are automatically delivered via email.
-The system focuses on the three main powerlifting movements: squat, bench press, and deadlift, while considering user experience levels, available equipment, injury history, and training goals.
+This is a Korean-language AI-powered training program generator that creates personalized workout routines based on user surveys.
+The application collects detailed fitness information through a multi-step survey and uses OpenAI's API to generate customized training programs that are automatically delivered via email.
+The system focuses on the three main training movements while considering user experience levels, available equipment, injury history, and training goals.

 ## User Preferences